 - State of Texas law requires locksmiths to carry a “Pocket Card” on their person at all times.
 Issued by the Texas Department of Public Safety, the card has the locksmith’s name, photograph, registration number and expiration date.
 Always ask to see the pocket card if it is not visible.
 Send away any locksmith who does not have one, and call the police if that locksmith refuses to leave or demands payment.

 - Beware of “Bait and Switch” pricing, especially over the phone.
 There are set fees for the initial service trip charge for coming out to your location that all locksmiths, Houston area or not, have.
 The actual services rendered, including labor and parts, are added onto the trip charge.
 The trip charge is not the only payment due, but scammers will mislead you into thinking that.
-Quotes rates that are too good to be true are just that.
-Scammers will often quote a very low price to get your business and, upon arrival at your location, they will find reasons to charge you more.
-When calling a Houston locksmith always ask the technician how the total price will be calculated, then ask again when the locksmith arrives.
+Quote rates that are too good to be true are just that.
+Please be aware that some dishonest locksmiths may offer initial services for a very low charge in order to get your business.
+Then they may try to upcharge you once they arrive on site.
+Be sure to ask the locksmith how the charge will be calculated and get an estimated price while on the phone.
+When the locksmith arrives ask them to provide the agreed dollar amount before they begin their work.
 An exact price over the phone may not be available from legitimate Houston locksmiths, but outlandish price increases are not standard practice.

 - Triple check the invoice or receipt given to you by a locksmith.
 In Texas, invoices from locksmiths must have printed on them the company name, address, phone number and license number.
 Never hesitate to file a complaint with the Texas Department of Public Safety if you encounter any discrepancies.